Binsted and Sussex Traditions

 Binsted Farmer Luke Wishart writes that the ‘Knacker Hole’ in Burgess’s Field, south of Goose Green, ‘was a mythical hole, like the one at Lyminster which houses a dragon.
 Said to be the home of dragons, and bottomless’.
 His father Ernest Wishart had looked into this in the 1920s: there was talk of ‘water witches’.
 Luke however being of a scientific frame of mind, ‘arranged to place our irrigation pump into it to test the water capacity.
 The pump ran dry in just over 10 hours, and we could see the bottom.
 It filled up rapidly as soon as we stopped pumping.
 We didn’t find any dragons – but ... they may have escaped overnight.’

 Another theory is that the knuckers hide, if the pond is drained, in the clay beneath the bottom.
 ‘Knucker’ comes from an old Saxon word nicor.
-It is typical of oral tradition continuing since Saxon times that the local versions of these ponds' old names, as popular awareness of their supernatural denizens faded, transmuted to more familiar similar words such as 'knacker' or 'nigger'.
+It is typical of oral tradition continuing since Saxon times that the local versions of these ponds' old names, as popular awareness of their supernatural denizens faded, transmuted to more familiar similar words such as 'knacker'.
 In Saxon Germany they are more widely known as a kind of water sprite or ‘Nixe’; in Britain, they are only known in Sussex, the land of the South Saxons - indeed only in West Sussex.
 Possibly the knuckers were naturalised to England after arriving with the invading Saxons as early as the fourth century.

 Theories about the origin of these small, round, bottomless, perpetually cold-water-brimming ponds are varied.
 Some say they were made by the knuckers themselves; others that the knuckers adopted pre-existing natural formations most probably created as sink holes.
 Certainly there is something dangerous not to say uncanny about them.